baxmittens/OpenGeoSysUncertaintyQuantification.jl/docs/src/index.md

 </p>
 ```

-The second parameter, the thermal conductivity, is set up as a truncated normal distribution with mean `μ=0.6`, standard deviation `σ=0.05`, `lower_bound=0.5`, and, `upper_bound=0.7`.
 The multivariate truncated normal distribution resulting from the convolution of both one-dimensional distributions is pictured below.
 Note, that the distribution has been transformed to the domain $[-1,1]^2$ of the [sparse grid](https://github.com/baxmittens/DistributedSparseGrids.jl).

 ```@raw html
 <p align="center">